 Customers keep your company in business!
 They are literally the lifeblood of any entrepreneurial venture.
 Because of the central importance the customer has to everything you do in business, you obviously need to make sure that you are always keeping them happy.
 That, of course, means that you have to know what they actually want – what will keep them happy.
 In other words, business owners must know the “why” of what drives consumers to make purchases, repeat buys, recommendations, and referrals.

 That can take plenty of research, trial and error, and more than a little analysis to get to the bottom of.
 In part, that’s because it is fluid, the kind of phenomenon which is likely to alter and change a little over time.
 But even given that, there are certain aspects to customer care which are most likely always going to remain, to a greater or lesser degree.
 Those are what you need to identify.

 It can be equally helpful to think about what it is that you really shouldn’t do.
 By being clear on what to avoid, you will get a fuller and stronger sense of what to do, and that is something that will only lead to happier customers.
-So what are some of the quickest and surest ways to lose your customers – and how can you avoid those things as much as possible?
+So what are some of the quickest and surest ways to lose your customers – and how can you avoid a lost consumer as much as possible?

 In essence, you need to be there for your customer, day in, day out.
 If you are not, then they will only feel that your business is not entirely trustworthy, and that will lead very quickly to a rapid loss of customers across the board.
 The question of how to be there for them is of course important here, but it is the kind of thing that should be fairly straightforward compared to many other aspects of dealing with your customers.
 You don’t have to offer all kinds of customer service contact – but any that you do offer need to be adhered to, and if you fail on that, you’ll find your customers falling away.